 Before you start sending out save-the-dates, first make sure your dream wedding venue is available on your preferred date.
 If not, you may have to be flexible, either with the venue or with the date.

 Availability of your preferred photographer, caterers, florist and other vendors is an important consideration too, and the size of your wedding will be a factor.
 If you're planning a small ceremony or a micro wedding, you'll have much more flexibility when it comes to picking your dates.Choosing the date for your wedding might be complicated, but choosing your rings doesn’t have to be!
 At Rustic and Main, our goal is to create the perfect wedding rings that symbolize your love story.
-Start customizing your own set of rings today and don’t hesitate to ask our live chat team any questions you might have!
+Take our ring style quiz and start customizing your own set of rings today!